tcarland/spark-hs-chart/README.md

     spark.ssl.historyServer.trustStoreType=JKS
 ```

-Creating a Secret manually for a Keystore and Truststore
+Creating a Secret manually for a Keystore and Truststore.
+Note that use
+of `--from-file` already base64 encodes the provided files.
 ```sh
 keystore="$1"
 truststore="$2"